Frequently asked questions about school and welfare services

 Contact your child's primary school or preschool, or your local center, for more detailed information on how to apply.
 Efforts are being made to move these applications online.

-What's the difference between a preliminary examination, an initial diagnosis, and a final diagnosis?
+What's the difference between a screening, an initial diagnosis, and a final diagnosis?

 Sometimes, the conclusion is that the child's problem doesn't need further assessment.
 Often, though, the matter is referred for further services.